-Mahalo to everyone who made our 2016 and 2017 programs possible and to our high school interns and students for participating!
-Funding for the 2016 and 2017 Huliau Eco-Adventure programs was provided by the Johnson ʻOhana Charitable Foundation, founded by Kim and Jack Johnson to environmental, art and music education.
+Mahalo to everyone who made our first four years of summer programs possible and to our high school interns and students for participating!
+Funding for the 2016 -2018 Huliau Eco-Adventure programs was provided by the Johnson ʻOhana Charitable Foundation, founded by Kim and Jack Johnson to environmental, art and music education.
 The video below is from our 2016 program.

 The history of our alumni-led summer programs